 The packing list for the Inca Jungle Trek is almost identical to that of the Classic Inca Trail.
 Click here to check it out.

 Make sure to check out what our recommendations are to ensure that you are well prepared and don’t have to spend your first day in Cusco looking around frantically for bits of gear.

 The main difference between the packing list for the Classic Inca Trek is that, unlike that trail, you won't need a sleeping bag, thermal mat and blankets for the Inca Jungle Trek.
 This is because you will spend your nights in hostels or hotels instead of in campsites.

-Do to training for the Inca Jungle Trek?
+Do I need to train for the Inca Jungle Trek?

 The Inca Jungle trek is jam-packed with adrenaline-inducing, high-energy activities, so you have to at least be young at heart to enjoy it.

 That being said, the physical endeavour is not particularly strenuous, so you should be able to complete the expedition with a reasonable level of fitness.

 To get in shape for your hike to Machu Picchu, aerobic exercise at the gym is a great way to improve your cardiovascular strength – cycling, swimming, running or rowing are all good ways to get your heart rate up.